 Chef's tip: How to get very fine garlic.
 Biting into a piece of raw garlic is not pleasant.
 Rather than simply chopping garlic, use one of three techniques: use a microplane zester and zest the garlic fine, chop fine and smear into a paste with the back of your chef's knife, or use a garlic press and chop it finer by hand.
 Either way, you're creating a fine garlic paste that easily incorporates into butter.
 No biting into a piece of raw garlic.

-How to Use Compound Butter
+How to Use Compound Butter for Turkey

 As a general rule, allow the turkey to stand unwrapped at room temperature for one hour to get the chill off before applying compound butter, then apply herb compound butter for turkey before roasting.
 The flavors from the butter melt in during roasting and self-baste the meat.